 - Maintain a comfortable room temperature.
 Decreases in body temperature lead to sleepiness while increases in temperature promote alertness.
 This process is called thermoregulation and is a part of our circadian rhythm or internal body clock.
 Before falling asleep, your body temperature needs to drop.
 However, if your room is too hot, your body may struggle to cool off and thus, rest.
 Sleep specialists recommend keeping your room temperature at 60 to 67 degrees to promote thermoregulation.

 - Keep electronic devices out of your bedroom.
 Blue light radiates from televisions, computers, and phone screens.
 Blue wavelengths are useful during the day because they enhance alertness, mood, and reaction time.
-However, they are harmful at night.
-Research shows blue light powerfully suppresses melatonin production—a hormone that regulates the sleep-wake cycle.
+However, they are harmful at night. shows blue light powerfully suppresses melatonin production—a hormone that regulates the sleep-wake cycle.

 - Evaluate the quality of your mattress.
 If you constantly wake from discomfort, it may be time to invest in a higher-quality mattress.
 An unsupportive mattress unfit to meet the needs of your unique body type and sleeping position can cause frequent tossing and turning from body pain and result in poor quality sleep.

 Is being a heavy sleeper bad?

 Being a heavy sleeper is not bad.
 If you sleep for seven hours a night and identify as a deep sleeper, the only foreseeable drawbacks are sleeping through things you probably shouldn’t, such as an alarm.
 Otherwise, receiving a good night’s sleep on a regular basis can preserve your overall health by improving immune function, memory, and learning ability.